Table of Contents

 Important Roundup Warning Video

 Roundup by Monsanto is one of the most widely used broad-spectrum weed killers used in the United States today.
-Unfortunately, exposure to the active ingredient glyphosate has been linked to an increased risk of certain types of cancer.
+Unfortunately, exposure to the active ingredient glyphosate has been linked to an increased risk of certain types of cancer in humans.
 The most common forms of cancer that could be caused by Roundup exposure include non-Hodgkin’s lymphoma, Hodgkin’s lymphoma, leukemia, bone cancer, myeloma, and soft tissue carcinoma.

-Farmers, landscape maintenance crews, agricultural workers, and even homeowners are filing complaints against Monsanto claiming the toxic chemicals in Roundup also causes melanoma, thyroid cancer, pancreatic cancer, liver cancer, kidney cancer, and colon cancer.
+Farmers, landscape maintenance crews, agricultural workers, and even homeowners are filing complaints against Monsanto claiming the toxic chemicals in Roundup can cause cancer like melanoma, thyroid cancer, pancreatic cancer, liver cancer, kidney cancer, and colon cancer.

 Research has shown that glyphosate directly affects DNA and inhibits cytochrome P450 enzymes, damaging the cellular structure of the body.
 To make matters worse, you don’t have to use the product to be exposed to the toxic chemical as it has been found in food, tap water, breast milk, and rivers.